slu-soc5650/course-website/content/lecture-03/index.md

 You should also check out the `.Rmd` replication file in the [`lecture-03` repository](https://github.com/slu-soc5650/lecture-03/blob/master/LP-03).

 ## reprex
+### Implementing Reproducible Examples
+We've been working on creating reproducible examples for the past two weeks.
+Remember that the goal of reproducible examples is to create short, clear examples of a bug or an error that you are getting or to illustrate a particular concept.
+Here are a couple things to remember as you go through the [`reprex` workflow](https://github.com/slu-soc5650/lecture-02/blob/master/Workflows/workflow-02-reprex.pdf):

+1. Make sure you load *only* the packages needed for your example.
+This will likely be different from the list of packages needed for a particular assignment.
+If there is a package you use in your assignment that does not impact the code for the repex, don't include it!
+2. Use sample data (i.e. `mpg` from `ggplot2`, `starwars` from `dplyr`, or any of the data from `stlData`).
+This accomplishes a number things:
+  * You are selecting data that is accessible to the audience you are communicating with and does not require any external setup or files.
+This makes it *easier* to reproduce the phenomenon you're describing.
+  * You are forced to *generalize* your issue, parsing out what is idiosyncratic to your data from what is a more general question or concern about how a particular function or group of functions work.
+  * The process of *abstracting* your issue from the specifics of your code may help you answer your question by helping you identify how the code *should* work (if your reprex executes without error).
+3. Make sure you are making the small edits to the output when you paste it into Slack - this will help the reprex appear as cleanly as possible.
+These edits are described in the [`reprex` workflow handout](https://github.com/slu-soc5650/lecture-02/blob/master/Workflows/workflow-02-reprex.pdf).

+### Errors with reprex
 This week, two errors with the `reprex` package seemed to be widespread.
 The first involved an error message that the clipboard was unavailable:

 ```r